andela-sjames/Django-ReactJS-Library-App/reactlibapp/static/dummy.md

 ### dummy placeholder for static folder

-This file will be replaced by Webpack-generated static assets
+This file will be populated by Webpack-generated static assets